Touring caravan insurance

 Do I need touring caravan insurance?

-Touring caravan insurance isn’t a legal requirement, but it’s certainly worth considering.
-Having touring caravan insurance in place will take some of the stress and worry out of caravanning.
+No - it's not a legal requirement, but having a policy in place can take some of the stress out of caravanning.

 What does touring caravan insurance cover?